jonathanvdc/skeleshare-cgo26-artifact/README.md

 - a **solver‑based extractor** that jointly decides allocation and sharing under device constraints,
 - and a structured **lowering pipeline** that targets the SHIR compiler and Intel FPGA toolchains.

-The Docker image in this artifact reproduces the experiments from the paper, including:
+The Docker image in this artifact reproduces the paper's main results, which are found in Table III.

-- EqSat exploration for benchmarks,
-- VHDL generation for chosen extracted programs,
-- evaluation of neural network models (VGG, TinyYolo), self-attention, and stencil pipelines,
-- ablation studies (no sharing, no padding, no tiling, single‑abstraction), and
-- experiments under constrained DSP budgets.

 VHDL code for all experiments can be generated using a single command inside the container, and results are written to the local `results/` directory for inspection and further processing.

 ## Step-By-Step Instructions